Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/3-debugging-vitis.md

 8. Click Disconnect button on the tool bar to disconnect to the board, or exit the Vitis software platform directly.

-We have introduced the standalone software building and debugging.
-In the [next chapter](./4-linux-for-zynq.md), we can start working on Linux applications for Zynq-7000 SoCs.
+This chapter introduced standalone software building and debugging.
+In the [next chapter](./4-linux-for-zynq.md), you can start working on Linux applications for Zynq-7000 SoCs.

 ------